kysgattu/kysgattu/README.md

 -->

 # KAMAL YESHODHAR SHASTRY GATTU
+#### A Machine Learning and Data Science Enthusiast: Exploring the Field of Data Analysis, Deep Learning and Machine Learning Tools

 [📖 Master of Science in Computer Science](https://www.uml.edu/Sciences/computer-science/)
 <br>
 [🎓 Bachelor of Technology in Computer Science & Engineering](https://tkrec.ac.in/department-cse/)